 Quick Summary📝

 Whether you live in Hartford or near Long Island Sound, the right groundwork and Connecticut savvy can help you sell your home easily.
-To start, prepare your home for sale, and click photos.
+The first steps in selling a house need you to prepare your home for sale and click photos.
 Then, decide how to list your home.

 Price your home after checking the local trends.
 When your listing is live, you start getting showing requests.
 The buyer will conduct your home’s inspection before you can finally close the deal.